kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 get a more complex state machine, with the following states:

 1. pending pod
-1. pod proposed to node (by external component) [not approved by scheduler]
+2. pod proposed to node (by external component) [not approved by scheduler]
-1. pod nominted to node (based on external proposal) and waiting for node (e.g. being created & ready)
+3. pod nominated to node (based on external proposal) and waiting for node (e.g. being created & ready)
-1. pod nominated to node and waiting for preemption
+4. pod nominated to node and waiting for preemption
-1. pod allocated to node and waiting for binding
+5. pod allocated to node and waiting for binding
-1. pod bound
+6. pod bound

 The important part is that if we decide to use `NominatedNodeName` to store all that information, we're effectively losing the ability to distinguish between those states.